PROGRAMS

 Yes.
 By both the RCWs governing the use of Lodging Tax funds, and criteria established by the Grays Harbor County Lodging Tax Advisory Committee, there are certain expenses that are not eligible for funding under this grant program.
 They are: General administrative costs such as salaries, wages & benefits (not directly related to the event/project); Capital and general organizational operating costs not directly related to the event/project; Items for resale; Advertising that cannot be proven to reach significant and relevant markets outside of 50 miles from the festival/event/project location.

 Grant applications are available on the Grays Harbor County Tourism website.
 Please go to visitgraysharbor.com to find applications for all four grant categories in both printable and fillable format.
-Additional information, including this Q & A document, a grant program information matrix, as well as a list of projects funded in 2023 can be found.
+Additional information, including this Q & A document, a grant program information matrix, as well as a list of projects funded the previous year can be found.
 If you would like an application emailed to you, or sent by standard mail, please contact the Grays Harbor County Tourism office to make such a request.

 The application for each grant category includes a “Notice of Funding Availability” section, as cover pages to the actual application.
 This section provides detailed information that is very helpful for grant applicants.
 This includes language that describes the types of projects that are funded under that specific application, as well as the types of projects that are not funded through that application.
 If you are not sure if you have the correct application for your proposed project, please contact the Grays Harbor County Tourism office, by phone or email.